Vegetarian Shepherd’s Pie is a great healthy veggie loaded comfort food dish.

 Leftover lentils can be thrown in salads, casseroles, soups, even mac & cheese for a flavor and protein boost.

-I wanted you to be able to see my favorite carrots.
 I like the long skinny ones that they sell with the tops on.
 I find these ones to be more flavorful, sweeter, and more tender than baby carrots or the thick woody carrots.

 Shepherd’s Pie is great for using up leftovers as well